 If you haven’t reviewed your mailing list in the past 6 months, here is what you can do:

 1. Scrub it clean!

-Use scrubbing techniques, like removing duplicate entries, sorting the list alphabetically, correcting syntax and spelling errors, etc. Also, identify registrants on the national voluntary “Do Not Mail” list and remove them from your list.
+Use scrubbing techniques, like removing duplicate entries, sorting the list alphabetically, correcting syntax and spelling errors, etc. Also, identify registrants on the national voluntary “Do Not Mail” list and remove them from your lists.
 They are dead leads for you that will only increase your costs.

-2. Meet the Move Update standard
+2. Meet the Move Update Standard

 75% of undeliverable mail could be fixed by running the list through NCOA (National Change of Address) software before the mailing.
 NCOA is a database maintained by the USPS of all individuals and companies who completed a “Change of Address Form” in the previous four years.

 When a person moves from one mailing address to another and wants the post office to forward their mail, they notify the post office of their temporary or permanent change, submitting the change of address form.